TunahanApaydin/Diabetes-Prediction/diabetes_prediction/README.md

 model_net.py
 ```
 ### Creating Dataset
 The dataset used to train the model consists of 100000 data.
-In order to better analyze the model performance, the data set was divided into train, validation and test parts.
+In order to better analyze the model performance, the dataset was divided into train, validation and test parts.
 Check:
 ```bash
 split_dataset.py
 ```